Three Times As Good, One-Third As Much

 4. Time commitments

 Most of us try to do too much.
 I used to book back-to-back appointments in an attempt to get as much done in one day as possible.
-What then happened was that I would fidget during an appointment, in a hurry to end it so I would make it on time for the next.
-There was no quality in the time spent.
+I would however fidget during an appointment, in a hurry to end it so I would make it on time for the next.

-You may not have the luxury of determining your appointments at work, but you certainly do in your personal life, and even at work you can space out the timings a little.
-When you arrive on time and can concentrate on the meeting because you aren’t in a hurry to be off again, the quality of the discussion and decisions are likely to be better and necessitate fewer follow-up meetings in future, so you still save time in the end.
+You may not have the luxury of determining your appointments at work, but you certainly do in your personal life.
+Even at work you can try to space out the timings a little.
+You can concentrate on the meeting because you aren’t in a hurry to be off again.
+The quality of the discussion are likely to be better and necessitate fewer follow-up meetings in future, so you still save time in the end.

 5. Work